Filmon-gh/Quiz-App/README.md

 <img src="https://raw.githubusercontent.com/Filmon-gh/Quiz-App/cf7b01120a1ee6177a4824898f2e1ffc49e0fbfe/images-pr2/Frontpage.JPG"  width="700" height="500" />

-## Time Management in the Quiz App
+## Time Management in the Quiz-App
 "In the quiz app, a timer is integrated to add an extra element of challenge and excitement.
 Here's how the time management works:"

  - When a user starts a quiz, the timer is set to a default of 20 seconds.